INFOGRAPHIC

 • Build equitable pay practices across your organization by implementing laws specific to your location

-This interactive map offers a detailed look at statewide pay transparency laws for every state, including laws that have passed but are not yet in effect.
+This interactive map offers a look at statewide pay transparency laws for every state, including laws that have passed but are not yet in effect.
 States that have local pay transparency laws at one or more locations are also included.